lbovet/yglu/README.md

 In the example above, the `names` sequence is hidden, `image` is a function (like a template block) and `images` is an expression which iterates through all names, applies the image function to each one and aggregates the individual results by merging them together as a mapping.

-As such an operation is often needed, Yglu provides a `!for` tag for merging a sequence iterated over a function:
+As such an operation is often needed, YGLU provides a `!for` tag for merging a sequence iterated over a function:

 <table><tr>
 <td width="440">